mparsley1/eo-docs/README.md

 Xarray labels the dimensions and provides a convenient interface to, for example, select and apply operations to the data.

-The Ansible Playbook, used to provision the VMs, installs Juypter Lab on the development server and also configures the VM to use xcubes in the Jupyter notebooks (see [Provisioning the servers using Ansible](Provisioning-the-servers-using-Ansible])).
+The Ansible Playbook, used to provision the VMs, installs Juypter Lab on the development server and also configures the VM so that xcube can be used in the Jupyter notebooks (see [Provisioning the servers using Ansible](Provisioning-the-servers-using-Ansible])).

 ## A comparison of the options